billwang1990/YQUpdateNotification/README.md

 And you also should one line code in - (void)application:(UIApplication *)application didReceiveLocalNotification:(UILocalNotification *)notification method like this :

     [[YQUpdateHelper singleton] shouldHandleNotification:notification];

+##How to use it?
+I recommend you use cocoapods to install it:

+	pod 'YQUpdateHelper', '~> 0.1.0'

+Have fun!